Dr. STEVEn c. CURRALL

 President and CEO/Corporate Secretary

-Dr. Currall brings to the presidency a broad range of academic leadership experience at high-performing research universities and private institutions.
-He has held appointments at institutions in the prestigious Association of American Universities (AAU) -- the group of top research universities in the U.S. and Canada to which USF aspires – including the University of California, Davis, Rice University, and the University of Chicago.
-He also has held appointments at universities with multiple campuses.
+Steven C. Currall is the seventh president of the University of South Florida (USF).
+He brings to the presidency a broad range of leadership experience at public and private research universities.
+He has held appointments at institutions in the Association of American Universities -- the group of top research universities in the U.S. and Canada – including the University of California, Davis, Rice University and the University of Chicago.

-Previously, Dr. Currall served as provost and vice president for academic affairs at Southern Methodist University in Dallas from 2016 to 2019.
-In that role, he oversaw all academic colleges/schools, as well as SMU Libraries, the Office of Research and Graduate Studies, the Division of Enrollment Services, curriculum, Institutional Planning and Effectiveness, Institutional Research, International Center, Center for Teaching Excellence, the Cary M. Maguire Center for Ethics and Public Responsibility, two satellite campuses and SMU Global and Online.
-Dr. Currall also was the David B. Miller Endowed Professor and held academic appointments in the Cox School of Business, Dedman College of Humanities and Sciences and the Lyle School of Engineering.
+Previously, Dr. Currall served as provost and vice president for academic affairs at Southern Methodist University in Dallas.
+In that role, he oversaw all academic colleges/schools, as well as led the strategic planning efforts that resulted in the report entitled, Continuing the Ascent: Recommendations for Enhancing the Academic Quality and Stature of Southern Methodist University.
+At SMU, Dr. Currall was the David B. Miller Endowed Professor and held academic appointments in the Cox School of Business, Dedman College of Humanities and Sciences and the Lyle School of Engineering.

-Dr. Currall held a number of positions at the University of California, Davis, from 2009 to 2016.
+Dr. Currall held a number of positions at the University of California, Davis.
 He served as senior advisor to the chancellor for strategic projects and initiatives, which included co-chairing a campus-wide strategic visioning exercise to position UC Davis as a "University of the 21st Century."
-Dr. Currall also co-chaired a committee charged with growing research expenditures from $780 million to $1 billion; this year, expenditures totaled $849 million.
-He also led planning for an additional campus in the Sacramento region.
+Dr. Currall also co-chaired a committee charged with growing research expenditures to $1 billion.
 Prior to the chancellor’s office, Dr. Currall served as the dean of the Graduate School of Management for over five years.

-At University College London, where he served from 2005 to 2009, Dr. Currall was the founding chair of the Department of Management Science and Innovation in the Faculty of Engineering Sciences, where he was also a vice dean.
-Dr. Currall also was the founding director of UCL Advances, an entrepreneurship center.
-During the same time period, he was a visiting professor of organizational behavior and entrepreneurship at the London Business School, a joint appointment with University College London.
+At University College London, Dr. Currall was the founding chair of the Department of Management Science and Innovation in the Faculty of Engineering Sciences, where he was also a vice dean.
+During the same time period, he was a visiting professor of organizational behavior and entrepreneurship at the London Business School.

 During 2003, Dr. Currall was a visiting scholar in the University of Chicago’s Booth School of Business.

-He has served as a member of several editorial review boards, including Academy of Management Review, Academy of Management Journal, and Organization Science.
-He has been quoted more than 600 times in a variety of publications, including the New York Times, Wall Street Journal, Washington Post, Financial Times, Business Week, British Broadcasting Corporation (BBC) television, and the Nightly Business Report on public television.
+He has served as a member of several editorial review boards, including Academy of Management Journal, Academy of Management Review and Organization Science.
+He has been widely quoted in a variety of publications, including the New York Times, Wall Street Journal, Washington Post, Financial Times, The Conversation, British Broadcasting Corporation (BBC) television, and the Nightly Business Report on public television.

 A native of Kansas City, Mo., he is married to Cheyenne Currall, Ph.D.